riceissa/issarice.com/wiki/global-public-health-notes.md

 > **The most impressive achievements (in my view) are concentrated in the
 > sectors of research (particularly medical research) and health care.**

+# Global health as a "boring" cause

+This section considers whether global health has become successful to the point where it is considered "boring".

+One evidence is the existence of [donor fatigue](!w).

 # When and how did global health become a movement?

 Some relevant Quora questions I've asked that might spring up useful information: